onlyquake/xonotic-wiki/Nades.md

 # Nades

 Come in a variety of types.
 The offhand hook bind or drop weapon bind throws the grenade.
-Hold the throw key E to cook the nade. (*NOTE: If you have a Grappling Hook weapon with you, you will have to press the G key once to throw it and then press it again when you want to throw the nade.
+Hold the throw key E to throw the nade. (*NOTE: If you have a Grappling Hook weapon with you, you will have to press the G key once to throw it and then press it again when you want to throw the nade.
 Due to development reasons, the Grappling Hook only can be used with the E key as the main key, so it was developed to avoid errors in the game.*) Press F8 to switch nade types.

 # Nade types